The Sign of the Four: Plot

-The party heads to Bartholomew's house, Pondicherry Lodge, only to find that he is dead from a poisoned dart, and the treasure is missing.
-While the police wrongly take Thaddeus in as a suspect, Holmes deduces from several clues that there are two persons involved in the murder: a one-legged white man named Jonathan Small, and a very small, tribal Andamanese accomplice.
+While the police wrongly take Thaddeus in as a suspect, Holmes deduces from footmarks and other clues that there are two persons involved in the murder: a one-legged white man named Jonathan Small, and a small Andamanese accomplice, who accidentally stepped in creosote.
 Borrowing Toby, a trained scent hound, from a naturalist, Holmes traces the pair to a boat landing.
-Learning Small has hired a steam launch named the Aurora, Holmes, with the help of the Baker Street Irregulars and his own disguises, traces the boat to a repair yard.
+Learning that Small has hired a steam launch named the Aurora, Holmes, with the help of the Baker Street Irregulars and his own disguises, traces the boat to a repair yard.
 In a police launch, Holmes and Watson pursue the Aurora when it flees the yard; the islander attempts to shoot a dart at Holmes, and is shot dead himself.
 Small attempts to flee, running the Aurora aground, but is captured.
-However, the brass box is empty; Small, not wanting to surrender the gems, scattered them overboard into the Thames.
+However, the treasure box is now empty; Small, not wanting to surrender the gems, had scattered them into the Thames during the chase.

 Small confesses that he was once a soldier of the Third Buffs in India, and lost his right leg to a crocodile while bathing in the Ganges.
 He then became an overseer on an indigo plantation; the 1857 rebellion occurred, and he was forced to flee to the Agra fortress.
-While standing guard one night, he was overpowered by some Sikh troopers, who gave him a choice; be immediately killed, or help them waylay Achmed, a disguised servant of an outlawed rajah, who had sent Achmed with a box of jewelry to the British for safekeeping.
+While standing guard one night, he was overpowered by Sikh troopers, who gave him a choice; be killed, or help them waylay Achmet, a disguised servant of an outlawed rajah, who had sent Achmet with a box of jewellery to the British for safekeeping.
 The robbery and murder took place, but the crime was discovered, although the hidden jewels were not.
 Small and his accomplices got penal servitude on the Andaman Islands.